mjwhite8119/FRCTraining/Tools/romiCommands.md

 ![Commands](../images/Romi/Romi.015.jpeg)

 ## The CommandScheduler
 Runs the Scheduler.
-This is responsible for polling buttons, adding newly-scheduled commands, running already-scheduled commands, removing finished or interrupted commands, and running subsystem periodic() methods.
-This must be called from the robot's periodic block in order for anything in the Command-based framework to work.
+This is responsible for polling buttons, adding newly-scheduled commands, running already-scheduled commands, removing finished or interrupted commands, and running the subsystem `periodic()` methods.
+This must be called from the robot's `periodic()` block in order for anything in the Command-based framework to work.

 For more details see [The Command Scheduler](https://docs.wpilib.org/en/latest/docs/software/commandbased/command-scheduler.html) documentation.